 Each system is described by two points: functional (behavioral) and structural aspect [Wainer and Mosterman, 2011].
 Likewise, DEVS formalism allows two levels of description [Zeigler, 1976], [Zeigler et al., 2000], [Glinsky and Wainer, 2004].
-At the lowest level, a basic component called atomic DEVS which describes the autonomous behaviour of a discrete-event system and at the highest level, a coupled DEVS which describes a system as coupled, hierarchical and modular model.
+At the lowest level, a basic component called atomic DEVS describes the autonomous behaviour of a discrete-event system.
+At the highest level; a coupled DEVS describes a system as modular and hierarchical structure.

-2.1.2 The Atomic DEVS
+2.1.2 The Atomic DEVS Model

-The atomic models are the basic components of the formalism; they describe the behavior of the system (Figure.
-1).
+The atomic models are the basic components of the formalism; they describe the behavior of the system (Figure 1).
 Their operation is close to the "state-machines".
 Formally, an atomic model DEVS is specified by 7-tuple (1):

-$$AM = \langle X, S, Y, \delta{int}, \delta{ext}, \lambda, t_a \rangle \tag{1}$$
+$$AM = \langle X, S, Y, \delta{int}, \delta{ext}, \lambda, t_a \rangle$$ (1)